Aranyak-Ghosh/golist/README.md

 - Dequeue: removes the first element that was enqueued in a FIFO structure (type-safe)
 - Peek: returns the element at the front of the queue, returning a pointer to the element and a boolean value to indicate if the queue is empty.
 - Length: returns the length of the queue as an integer.
-- UnmarshallJSON: takes a byte array to unmarshall into the queue's data field, returns data type of error.
+- UnmarshallJSON: overrides default unmarshal behaviour to allow unmarshalling array to queue

 A list provides the following methods in its interface: